brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 $ ./hello
 ```

-In Windows with the MSVC compilier `cl.exe`, one can compile the program using the following command in a command prompt:
+In Windows with the MSVC compiler `cl.exe`, one can compile the program using the following command in a command prompt:
 ```
-$ cl hello.cpp
+$ cl.exe hello.cpp
 ```
 This will generate an executable named `hello.exe`.
 It can be run using the following command
 ```
-hello
+hello.exe
 ```

 ## A `Hello World` Program in CUDA